jasmine/jasmine/README.markdown

 ## How to Contribute

 We welcome your contributions - Thanks for helping make Jasmine a better project for everyone.
-Please review the backlog and discussion lists (the main group and the developer's list at [http://groups.google.com/group/jasmine-js](http://groups.google.com/group/jasmine-js)) before starting work - what you're looking for may already have been done.
+Please review the backlog and discussion lists (the main group - [http://groups.google.com/group/jasmine-js](http://groups.google.com/group/jasmine-js) and the developer's list - [http://groups.google.com/group/jasmine-js-dev](http://groups.google.com/group/jasmine-js-dev)) before starting work - what you're looking for may already have been done.
 If it hasn't, the community can help make your contribution better.

 ### Development Environment

 Jasmine Core relies on Ruby for executing the test suite and building the project for release.
-The spec suite runs in any major, modern browser (Firefox, Safari, Chrome, and yes various IE's) and in Node.js.
+The spec suite runs in any major, modern browser (Firefox, Safari, Chrome, and yes various IE's) and in [Node.js](http://nodejs.org).
+While you probably have browsers installed, you want to make sure that Ruby and Node are present.

 ### How to Develop for Jasmine Core